happyvalerine/grade-attendance-guardian/README.md

 # Thoughts on how AI will impact software development
-After trying out the lovable.dev, i'm amazed at how AI will significantly transform the software development lifecycle by automating routine tasks such as code generation and testing, enhancing efficiency, improving code quality, and enabling faster prototyping.
+After trying out the lovable.dev, i'm amazed at how AI will significantly transform the software development lifecycle by automating routine tasks such as code generation, enhancing efficiency, improving code quality, and enabling faster prototyping.
 It empowers developers with powerful tools while also providing opportunities for non-technical users to create software.

 However, as AI takes on more responsibility, the role of developers will increasingly shift from writing code to higher-level tasks such as designing, enhance security, problem-solving, speed up development and innovation.